 I was talking to a friend the other day who mentioned that she always buys pre-cut produce.
-Even though it costs more, if she buys it whole she never gets around to it and fruits and veggies tend to rot in the drawer uneaten — which doesn’t save anyone any money. 🙂 So I was wondering: Do you buy produce pre-packaged or pre-cut?
+Even though it costs more, if she buys it whole she never gets around to it and fruits and veggies tend to rot in the drawer uneaten — which really doesn’t save anyone any money, right? 🙂 So I was wondering: Do you buy produce pre-packaged or pre-cut?
 Always, or just certain products?

 Garlic cloves tend to be my pre-packaged-produce splurge here.
-We tend to use a lot of garlic in this house, as you may have noticed from the recipes, and since I hate peeling it and dealing with it I often buy these huge bags of peeled garlic from Costco.
+We tend to use a lot of garlic in this house, as you may have noticed from the recipes, and since I hate peeling it and dealing with it I often buy these huge bags of peeled garlic cloves from Costco.
 I love the grab-and-go convenience here, and also like the beautiful large cloves of heirloom California garlic — so have decided that for me, it’s worth it.
 (I also sometimes buy baby carrots when they’re super cheap like this 2 lb bag of organic baby carrots I picked up for $.50 at Pete’s Market last week, but otherwise prefer the whole ones.)

 Otherwise I only tend to pick up pre-cut produce occasionally on clearance, but I was wondering: What do you guys do?